sdb-general/mandelbrotAttempt/README.md

 Here is a short test project to generate a plot of the Mandelbrot set, just to familiarise myself with SDL.
 Checkout the multithreading branch for most effective runthrough

-This branch is a little messy, but will utilise all the available threads.

 The included Makefile should put together the executable.
 Just type ```make```.

 This branch can accept some command-line arguments, such as below: